cronosjs-labs/create-cronos/README.md

 - [ ] Add support for Rspack
 - [ ] Add support for React Native

-### 📚 API Docs
+### 📚 API

-Generate your own project generator adapted to the needs of your organization in record time using the Create Cronos API.
+Generate your `own project generator` adapted to the needs of your organization in record time using the `Create Cronos API`.
 You can find the documentation at [cronosjs.dev](https://cronosjs.dev/).

 ### 🎉 Thanks to the contributors of this project